ren-lab/snp-selex/README.md

 # SNP-SELEX

 This repo is designed to store key scripts used in the analysis of SNP-SELEX data.
+The codes were written by [André M. Ribeiro dos Santos](andremrsantos@gmail.com) and [Yunjiang Qiu](serein927@gmail.com).

 ## PWM score calculation